-Questions and answers
+Questions and answers for lawyers

-Are my disbursements covered?
+2. Are my disbursements covered?

-What is the process for obtaining expedite certificate coverage?
+3. What is the process for obtaining expedite certificate coverage?

-I may not be notified by the IRB that a claim has been accepted under the expedite process until a week or two before the scheduled hearing date.
+5. I may not be notified by the IRB that a claim has been accepted under the expedite process until a week or two before the scheduled hearing date.
 What do I do then?

-Counsel is expected to act in the best interest of his/her client and may begin preparing the client for hearing ahead of the scheduled hearing date (two weeks prior is suggested).
+Counsel is expected to act in the best interest of her/his client and may begin preparing the client for the hearing ahead of the scheduled hearing date (two weeks prior is suggested).
 In these circumstances, counsel will be paid for hearing preparation despite the fact that the claim subsequently proceeds without a hearing.

 Counsel can request that LAO add a six‑hour authorization for hearing preparation if necessary to safeguard the interests of the client by uploading a request in the lawyer portal.